mhowlett/Nhiredis/README.md

 _Booksleeve_ - I haven't looked at this library in detail, but on the surface it looks very good.
 Unfortunately if you are constrained to working with .NET versions earlier than C# 4.0 like me, this is not an option.

-The goal of Nhiredis is to provide a simple and elegant API.
+Nhiredis provides a simple and elegant API as follows:

 ## Example